 Even Wizards and Witches Have SOCIAL STYLEs® Part 2

 Last Tuesday, September 16, Part 1 of the “Even Wizards and Witches Have SOCIAL STYLEs®” blog was posted.
-In this blog we began the discussion on the significant parallels between the descriptions of the Hogwarts School of Witchcraft and Wizardry Houses and the four SOCIAL STYLEs.
+In this blog, we began the discussion on the significant parallels between the descriptions of the Hogwarts School of Witchcraft and Wizardry Houses and the four SOCIAL STYLEs.

 So far we have unveiled that Hulfflepuff = Amiable Style and Ravenclaw = Analytical Style, but what about Slytherin and Gryffindor?